Waji-97/PROmet-On-Premise-Project/README.md

 # 🖥️  On-Premise 3-tier Architecture Project

+On-Premise 3 tier Architecture project carried out by our team during the Cloud Bootcamp

+![image](https://user-images.githubusercontent.com/76054852/230912393-54f73945-a501-4db3-8281-8e6c88b4eb47.png)

+> Technical Documentation and a Presentation pdf files are included

+## 💡 Objective

 The objective of this On-Premise 3-tier Infrastructure was to deploy the PROmet job search website to the on-premise infrastructure.
 PROmet provides a platform for job seekers to register their resumes, portfolios, and self-introductions.
 Partner companies can then scout potential candidates who fit their needs, providing both job seekers and employers with better opportunities.

-![image](https://user-images.githubusercontent.com/76054852/230912393-54f73945-a501-4db3-8281-8e6c88b4eb47.png)

-> Technical Documentation and a Presentation pdf files are included

 ## ⛏️ Goals and Design
 The project was divided into several parts.
 First, we implemented a Django-based system to allow job seekers to register their resumes, portfolios, and self-introductions.
 We used several technologies, including Apache, HAProxy, GlusterFS, MariaDB, and OpenSSL, to accomplish this.
 We then deployed WEB/WAS servers, created and connected GlusterFS servers, and connected Proxy, DNS, and DB servers to build an on-premise infrastructure, as shown in the picture.
 My role in the project included proposal and planning, Django app creation, WAS server deployment, GlusterFS server creation and connection, and Proxy, DNS, and DB server integration.
 I designed each server and solution, then connected them to build a stable infrastructure.
 Finally, I wrote a shell script to monitor and manage each server.